 There’s no doubt that picking the perfect wine can be an overwhelming experience.
-That’s why we decided to take the guesswork out of shopping by categorizing our bottles in nine easy to understand styles including: Crisp, Silky, Rich, Smooth, Bold, Mellow, Bubbly, and Nectar.
+That’s why we decided to take the guesswork out of shopping by categorizing our bottles in eight easy to understand styles including: Crisp, Silky, Rich, Bold, Mellow, Fruity, Bubbly, and Nectar.
 Each wine features a description listing the wine’s characteristics, flavors and suggested food pairings.

 Every one of our bottles is hand selected by our local stores and approved by our Masters Wine Panel, which is led by Doug Frost, the second person in history to complete the Masters of Wine and Master Sommelier distinctions.
 Each WineStyles Tasting Station features approximately 150 revolving world-class wines from small and large vineyards around the world.
 Most bottles are priced between $10 – $25 and our knowledgeable staff can help you find the perfect match for any occasion.

 - Refreshing, clean, bright